imagej/imagej.github.io/_pages/techniques/colocalization-analysis.md

 ### Colocalization Threshold

-{% include info-box content="Note: this plugin is no longer under active development and support.
+{% include notice icon="info" content="Note: this plugin is no longer under active development and support.
 Use [Coloc 2](/plugins/coloc-2) instead, which does the same thing, only better." %}

 The [Colocalization Threshold](/plugins/colocalization-threshold) plugin performs several functions for you in one go.
 With the "green" and "red" stacks of the [colocsample1bRGB\_BG.tif](https://fiji.sc/samples/colocsample1bRGB_BG.tif) dataset open and the channels split (see above) choose the menu item "Analyze-Colocalization-Colocalization Threshold".
 Next select the right stacks for the analysis in Channel1 and Channel2.
 You can use a region of interest (ROI) if you like, which should be defined before you run the plugin.
 Check on "Show Colocalized Pixels" and "Show Scatter Plot" (see also [Why scatter plots?](#why-scatter-plots)), and others off.
 You can explore the options in Set options.
 Turn ALL the options on the first time you use it, so you see what it can do.